- Products

 Recommendation: Initial Rotary Evaporation Followed by Nitrogen Blowdown

 Large-volume lipid extracts from Folch extractions or multiple pooled samples require rotary evaporation for initial concentration.
 Rotary evaporators efficiently handle volumes from 50 mL to several liters, reducing them to 2-5 mL in 15-30 minutes.
-Transfer the concentrated extract to a smaller vessel and complete drying under nitrogen stream.
-This two-stage approach combines the volume-reduction efficiency of rotary evaporation with the precision and sample-protective advantages of nitrogen blowdown for final drying.
+Transfer the concentrated extract to a smaller vessel and complete drying under the nitrogen stream.
+This two-stage approach combines the volume-reduction efficiency of rotary evaporation with the precision and sample-protective advantages of nitrogen blowdown for final drying [16].

 Recommendation: Nitrogen Blowdown or SpeedVac Systems